sainthiago/sainthiago/README.md

 i'm a frontend developer who loves to learn and work with great teams.

-🔭 i'm currently working w/ Angular @ a car-sell platform: www.piscapisca.pt in charge of development of new features, code refactor and maintenance.
+🔭 i'm currently working w/react @mintbase, developing the new UI and doing all other things around the platform (https://www.mintbase.io/).

-🌱 i'm currently learning new ways to improve my code.
+🌱 i'm currently learning about crypto and web3.

 ⚡ fun fact: i started working as an outsystems developer and then i went to functional analyst. i only started with frontend after these adventures.